All-Comers' Choir Director

 In 1986, shortly after moving to Michigan, Rachel founded Sistrum, the Lansing Women's Chorus, which she directed for the next 15½ years.
 As Sistrum’s artistic director, Rachel conducted 150- to 250-voice festival choruses at six women’s choral festivals.
 For several summers in the early 1990s she directed or assistant-directed a festival chorus at the Michigan Womyn’s Music Festival.

-Rachel has been the Director of Music and the conductor of the adult choir at the Unitarian Universalist Church in East Lansing since 1996.
+Rachel was the Director of Music and the conductor of the adult choir at the Unitarian Universalist Church in East Lansing from 1995-2010.
 She is also a self-employed piano tuner-technician.

 Rachel is a prolific choral arranger and has written a number of original songs.
 She sings and plays cello, fiddle, recorders, Melodica, and various other instruments.
-She loves to explore and perform in many different musical genres, and has been a member of Women at Play (a Grand Rapids-based world-beat improv band), the Treble Makers (an a cappella women’s quartet), and The Bench (an eclectic multi-instrumental band).
-Since fall of 2007, Rachel has been delighting in making music with Carmea (kar-MAY-uh), a trio made up of Rachel, Catherine Ellis and Alma Muxlow of Kalamazoo.
-See Rachel's website for upcoming appearances.
+She loves to explore and perform in many different musical genres, and has been a member of Women at Play (a Grand Rapids-based world-beat improv band), the Treble Makers (an a cappella women’s quartet), The Bench (an eclectic multi-instrumental band), and most recently Carmea (kar-MAY-uh), a folk trio made up of Rachel, Catherine Ellis and Alma Muxlow of Kalamazoo.
+Check out her website for whatever comes next!